miladtsx/p2p_lan_chat/CRYPTO_USAGE.md

 🔐 Bob says (verified): Hello Alice!
-⚠️  Charlie says (INVALID SIGNATURE): This message was tampered with ❓ Dave says (verification failed: Invalid signature): Hello
+⚠️  Charlie says (INVALID SIGNATURE): This message was tampered with ❓ Dave says (verification failed: Invalid signature): Hello 📝 Eve says (unsigned): This message has no signature
 ```

+The verification process:
+1. Extracts the signature and public key from the message
+2. Reconstructs the original message hash (content + timestamp)
+3. Verifies the signature using the sender's public key
+4. Caches the public key for future verifications

+### Message Display Indicators

+Different message types are displayed with distinct indicators:

+- **🔐 Verified Messages**: Cryptographically signed and verified
+- **⚠️ Invalid Signature**: Signed but verification failed (possible tampering)
+- **❓ Verification Failed**: Signed but verification process failed
+- **📝 Unsigned Messages**: No cryptographic signature attached

 ## Security Features